GC-STEM/it140-m2-assignment/Part-A/name_age_sdw.md

 >
 > Enter your response below.
 Use a separate numbered bullet for each output.

-1. TODO: Replace with your first output and where it is displayed (e.g., console, file, GUI).
+1. A message with the user's name and approximate birth year displayed on the screen.

 > **Where to look:** [SRS](./analysis/name_age_srs.md) → `## 1.
 Functional Requirements`, requirement **1.5**, and `## Sample Input and Output`
 >